Hoshino Resorts Nekoma Mountain ['25-26]

 The long-awaited tree run zone for snow enthusiasts has arrived!

 In addition to the 33 diverse courses, a vast tree run zone has been created in the southern area, consisting of three zones totaling approximately 20 hectares (the size of four Tokyo Domes).
-You can enjoy powder snow and the natural terrain unique to tree runs as you pass through beech forests.
+You can enjoy powder snow and the natural terrain unique to tree runs as you pass through beech forests

 Enjoy a fulfilling apres ski experience that will keep you entertained even after you've finished skiing!

 Starting this season, the southern area will be filled with spaces to enjoy the afterglow of your skiing.
-There will also be a market where you can enjoy local cuisine and souvenirs, and chat around a bonfire with a drink in hand.
+There will also be a market where you can enjoy local cuisine and souvenirs, and chat around a bonfire with a drink in hand

 Recommended courses at Hoshino Resorts Nekoma Mountain

-White Valley 2 (south area)
+White Valley 2 (South Area)

-Maximum slope: 29 degrees Average: 22 degrees / Distance: 340m / Slope direction: West
+Maximum gradient: 29 degrees, average gradient: 22 degrees / Distance: 340m / Slope orientation: West

-Deep 1 (north area)
+Deep 1 (North Area)

-Maximum slope: 33 degrees Average: 14 degrees / Distance: 1200m / Slope direction: North
+Maximum gradient: 33 degrees, average gradient: 14 degrees / Distance: 1200m / Slope orientation: North

-・Frozen 2 (south area)
+・Frozen 2 (South Area)

 Maximum gradient: 28 degrees, average gradient: 20 degrees / Distance: 670m / Slope orientation: -